How to reconcile Stripe income manually

 Reconciling Stripe payouts appearing on your main bank account statement

-When you reconcile your uploaded bank transactions, select the Stripe payout on the left-hand table of your match transactions screen, click the + button, then, in the popup that appears, select the transaction type as 'Payout from Payment Processor', and then select your Stripe account.
+When you reconcile your uploaded bank transactions, select the Stripe payout on the left-hand table of your match transactions screen, click the + button, then, in the pop-up that appears, select the transaction type as 'Payout from Payment Processor', and then select your Stripe account.

-Note: you will need to set up Stripe as a payment processor account before you can do this - click here to find out how to do this.
+You will need to set up Stripe as a payment processor account before you can do this - click here to find out how to do this.

-NOTE: the 'ChurchSuite Donations' option will be hidden when setting up GoCardless as a payment processor if you are not using ChurchSuite and your system-wide settings within system settings are correctly set.
+The 'ChurchSuite Donations' option will be hidden when setting up GoCardless as a payment processor if you are not using ChurchSuite and your system-wide settings within system settings are correctly set.
 If you are using ChurchSuite, be sure to set this to 'Yes' to ensure that the donation method gets automatically set as 'ChurchSuite' (ensuring that donations don't get included within Gift Aid claims in ExpensePlus).

-NOTE: it is possible for the Stripe payout amount to be negative e.g., where an event has been cancelled.
+It is possible for the Stripe payout amount to be negative e.g., where an event has been cancelled.
 ExpensePlus is able to handle this along with handling refund transactions that are part of the statement uploaded.

-Downloading Stripe transactions
+Downloading Stripe transactions (from Stripe)

 Within Stripe, click the 'Balances' option on the top menu, then click 'Payouts'.